eigenhombre/minpub/README.md

 short list of example chapters.
 It's meant to serve as an example rather than to be a general-purpose tool.

+## Goals

+- Fast (< 1 sec)
+- Table of Contents with working cross-links
+- Cover image
+- Multiple chapters
+- Openable in both Calibre and Apple Books

 ## Requirements

 - [Babashka](https://github.com/babashka/babashka)